Turning College Savings into Retirement Wealth: 529-to Roth IRA Transfers Under SECURE 2.0

 Investors should consider the investment objectives, risks, charges and expenses associated with municipal fund securities before investing.
 This information is found in the issuer's official statement and should be read carefully before investing.

-*Investors should also consider whether the investor’s or beneficiary’s home state offers any state tax or other benefits available only from that state’s 529 Plan.
+Investors should also consider whether the investor’s or beneficiary’s home state offers any state tax or other benefits available only from that state’s 529 Plan.
 Any state-based benefit should be one of many appropriately weighted factors in making an investment decision.
 The investor should consult their financial or tax advisor before investment in any state's 529 Plan.
+Converting from a traditional IRA to a Roth IRA is a taxable event.